Dolmixx/shoe-the-dragon/README.md

 Haha just kidding, it opens its mouth to let out a silent cry for help!

 Don't worry it likes head pats, we promise!

+Look in it's eyes and you'll see them glowing with the souls it devours in its free time.
+Don't worry we are 99% sure the souls are trapped there.

+# How to use

+Shoes are easy to use!
+Just put them on and... oh!
+That doesn't look like a shoe.
+Well for this shoe all you need to do is load up the provided code in the xiao rp2040 and watch as it does nothing!
+Pat it's head and it'll yelp for help, but without the yelping part because shoes don't make noises you silly goose!

+# Why Shoe was made?

+Have you ever looked at your feet and wanted more?
+Possibly a friend that can't be used as a shoe at all.
+A friend who screams for help as no one listens...
+Shoe was created just for that.